mattvenn/bbb-r2rdac/README.md

     cd prussC
     ./build

-    ./test
+### Generate a datafile

+Python code generates a 4000 sample saw tooth

+    ./generate_saw.py

+### Load the datafile

+    ./load_data

-Now there should be a 3.3v peak to peak 22kHz sawtooth waveform on the end of the R2R DAC.
+Now there should be a 3.3v peak to peak ~640Hz sawtooth waveform on the end of the R2R DAC.

-### Load a new datafile